law4percent/smart-traffic-light-system-for-blind-curve-roads/README.md

 This dynamic control system improves traffic flow and safety, especially in areas with limited visibility or blind spots due to road curves.

-## Installation and Setup

-### Requirements

-Ensure you have the following dependencies installed:

-- ultralytics
-- picamera2

-You can install them by running:

-``bash
-pip install -r requirements.txt

 ## Configuration Parameters